multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 ```

 :::note
-Every managed type from the Rust framework needs a `ManagedTypeApi` implementation, which allows it to access the VM functions for perfoming operations.
+Every managed type from the Rust framework needs a `ManagedTypeApi` implementation, which allows it to access the VM functions for performing operations.
 For example, adding two `BigUint` numbers, concatenating two `ManagedBuffer`s, etc. Inside smart contract code, the `ManagedTypeApi` associated type is automatically added, but outside of it, we have to manually specify it.

 Additionally, since we need to store this in storage, we need to tell the Rust framework how to encode and decode this type.
 This can be done automatically by deriving (i.e. auto-implementing) these traits, via the `#[derive]` annotation: